Subash-A-A/ShellSort-Animation/README.md

 # ShellSort-Animation
 Sorting numbers using shell sort method.
 (HTML, CSS and JS)
+Used GSAP for animation.